wireapp/wire-server-deploy/offline/ldap-scim-bridge.md

    	          name: ca-ad-pemstore
 ```

+the cronjob may have run between the time you installed it, and the time you patched it.
+in these cases, you will get a "Error_Protocol (\"certificate has unknown CA\",True,UnknownCA)" in the kubectl logs

 ## Copy the values

 Since the `ldap-scim-bridge` needs to be configured at least once per team, we must copy the values.
 ```
 cp values/ldap-scim-bridge/ values/ldap-scim-bridge-team-<UNIQUE_IDENTIFIER>
 ```
 Edit the values.

 Set the schedule to `"*/10 * * * *"` for every 10 minutes.